geekJZY/geekJZY.github.io/_pages/about.md

 -----------
 I am a researcher at NEC America Lab.
 Previously, I was a Ph.D. student at Texas A&M University supervised by Prof. Zhangyang Wang.
 My research interests lie in Self-Supervised (SS) Learning, Efficient Training, Indoor Scene Occlusion Reasoning, etc. His works are published at various top conferences such as NeurIPS, ICML, ICLR, CVPR, and ECCV.

-I am hiring summer interns ([job link](http://tinyurl.com/yc6cdhn6)).
-The topic would be 3D simulation or generation.
-Welcome to email me with your CV if you are interested.

 Selected Publications
 ------------
 <div class="sec-wrapper pub-wrapper" id="pub">